-The tourism employment figures discussed earlier are considered to be the tip of a very large iceberg in terms of employment in the visitor economy, with an extremely large number of people employed or connected to tourism, leisure and hospitality.
-There is also believed to be a considerable value of secondary spend hidden from the figures.
+The tourism employment figures discussed earlier are considered the tip of a very large iceberg in terms of employment in the visitor economy, with significant numbers of people now employed directly or indirectly with tourism, leisure and hospitality.
+It is believed there is considerable value of secondary spend in addition to the published figures.